Prag8855/aab/content/guides/insurance.md

 If you drive a vehicle in Germany, it must be insured.
 There are two types of car insurance: *[[Vollkasko]]* and *[[Teilkasko]]*.

-[**Vollkasko**](/glossary/Vollkasko) insurance covers the damage to your car and to other cars, even if the accident is your fault.
+- **[[Vollkasko]]** insurance covers the damage to your car and to other cars, even if the accident is your fault.
 If you destroy your car in an accident, the insurance company will replace it. *Vollkasko* insurance is usually several times more expensive than *Teilkasko*.

-[**Teilkasko**](/glossary/Teilkasko) insurance only covers the damage to other people and vehicles.
+- **[[Teilkasko]]** insurance only covers the damage to other people and vehicles.
 If you cause an accident, your *Teilkasko* will pay to fix other people's cars, but it will not pay you to on your own car.
 If the accident is someone else's fault, *their* insurance will pay for the repairs on your car.

 Some *Teilkasko* insurances also cover theft and vandalism.
 Read your policy carefully, and make sure it covers the right things for you.

-Use [Verivox](/out/verivox-kfz) or [Tarifcheck](/out/tarifcheck-kfz) to compare options.
-If you don't speak German, [GetSafe](/out/getsafe-kfz) offers car insurance in English.
+Use [Verivox](/out/verivox-kfz) or [Tarifcheck](/out/tarifcheck-kfz) to compare car insurances.
+If you don't speak German, [GetSafe](/out/getsafe-kfz) sells car insurance, and they speak English.

 **[Car insurance in Germany ➞](/guides/car-insurance-germany)**